Ashton Keynes: SSSIs

 Two Sites of Special Scientific Interests are in the parish.
 Pike Corner is a naturally-drained, wet ("unimproved") flood meadow by the Swill Brook.
 Upper Waterhay Meadow, frequently flooded by a Thames channel itself, hosts such species as snakeshead fritillaries – managed by Wiltshire Wildlife Trust as a nature reserve.

 Cotswold Community

 The Cotswold Community, 250 acre in the western fields was the home of the Bruderhof (see above).
+The site includes a "Barn, now community hall with chapel under", built 1779, which is Grade II listed.
 It later hosted the Cotswold School, a therapeutic community for children from complex backgrounds, operated by the National Children's Home charity which became Action for Children.
 It closed in 2012 and the charity vacated in 2013, leading to a proposal for housing.

 Notable residents

 Reginald Dyer, the officer responsible for the Amritsar massacre in 1919, retired to Ashton Keynes and was living in the village at Ashton Fields at the time of his death in 1927.